cbourke/ComputerScienceI/honors/documents/syllabus.md

 that a disproportionate amount of time would be spent evaluating your assignment.
 For this reason, we will not grade any assignment that does not compile and run through the webgrader.

-## Honors Section

-This is the honors section of our main Computer Science I course (CSCE 155E).
-We cover the same topics but at accelerated pace and there are higher expectations.
-In particular, we cover ***two*** programming languages in parallel (typically C and Java) and most assignments will require knowledge of both.

-The key differences between the honors section and the main section
-include:

--  We do *not* use zyBooks (an online interactive textbook with graded readings).
-Instead, you will be expected to keep up with recommended reading as necessary to learn/reinforce the material on your own.
-The recommended reading for this course is taken from my free online Computer Science I textbook so there is nothing additional to purchase.

--  Each weekly lab has both a C and Java version.
-You are ***highly recommended*** to complete both but only *one version* needs to be submitted for credit.

--  Each weekly hack has both a C and Java version.
-You are ***required*** to submit both of them for credit.

--  In addition, though you have a scheduled lab section each week, there is no additional *scheduled* hack session.

--  The semester project has both a C and Java version.
-You are ***required*** to submit both of them for credit.

--  Exams will have a mixture of C and Java exercises.

 ## Academic Integrity